bringauto/fleet-management-http-api/docs/endpoints.md

 Response codes:
 - 200: Successfully added new order state.
 - 400: Bad request.
 The request body is not a valid Order State.
+- 403: Forbidden.
+The Order State cannot be accepted by the API, because the Order has already received State with status DONE or CANCELED.
 - 404: Not found.
 The Order with the given ID does not exist.

 ### GET